Killer7: Plot

 In their final mission, the killer7 seek Matsuken, who leads the 10 million UN Party members who live in the US.
 The government fears that if they converge on a single state, they could win a seat in the United States Senate.
 Garcian travels to Coburn Elementary School near Seattle, Washington and discovers tapes that reveal the school as a front for the UN Party to train children as assassins.
 The tapes focus on Emir Parkreiner, a gifted killer trained at the school.
 Garcian learns that Japan uses Coburn to control the vote of the US presidential election.
 The assassins battle a group of invincible Smiles and all but Garcian are incapacitated.
 Garcian travels to the Union Hotel where he witnesses visions of the other members being killed in their rooms.
 At the top, he discovers that his true identity is Emir Parkreiner, the one who killed the killer7 at the Union Hotel over 50 years ago.
 Following that incident, Harman absorbed Emir as a persona and Emir's memories were lost.

 Three years later, Garcian, now living as Emir, arrives at Battleship Island in Japan to destroy the last Heaven Smile.
 He meets with Matsuken, who presents Garcian with a choice: let him live, which allows Japan to mount an assault on the US; or kill him, which lets the US discover Japan's role in rigging American elections—US forces destroy Japan's last stronghold, Battleship Island, in retaliation and wipe Japan off the map.
 Regardless of the player's choice, Garcian finds that the last Heaven Smile is Iwazaru, whose real identity is Kun Lan, and kills him.
-However, Harman and Kun Lan are revealed to be immortal beings, representing a dialectic struggle between opposites, which persists a century in the future in Shanghai as they continue their eternal battle.
+However, Harman and Kun Lan are revealed to be immortal beings, representing a dialectic struggle between good and evil, which persists a century in the future in Shanghai as they continue their eternal battle.